-Pierre Bonnet, CTO of Orchestra Networks, argues that information systems are too opaque and not agile enough.
-He claims this is the main reason why "healthy" multinationals can collapse within months as they take on too much risk.
-He suggests that information systems be rated on how they manage master data, business rules and business processes.
+Pierre Bonnet argues that information systems are too opaque and not agile enough.
+He claims this is the main reason why "healthy" companies can collapse within months as they take on too much risk.
+5

-Kjell-Sverre and Jean-Jacques revisit the principles of contract design focusing on the concept of compatible contract based on XML, XML Schema and WSDL extensibility to foster service reuse and complement Governance.
-The article includes a novel approach to manage message types in relation to an enterprise data model.
+Kjell-Sverre and Jean-Jacques revisit the concept of compatible contract based on XML, XML Schema and WSDL extensibility to foster service reuse and complement Governance.
+29

 The hardest thing about a successful adoption of SOA is not the technology, but rather, the culture change.
 Todd Biske offers his perspective on using Governance to drive culture change.
 1

 This article discusses scalability worst pratices including The Golden Hammer, Resource Abuse, Big Ball of Mud, Dependency Management, Timeouts, Hero Pattern, Not Automating, and Monitoring.
 5